ToughRunner/Open5gs_bugreport/README.md

-# Open5gs AMF crashes Vulnerability
+# Open5gs AMF DOS Vulnerability

 Recently, we discovered a logic vulnerability that may cause Open5gs AMF to crash during a code audit of Open5gs Ver2.4.9.
 The specific causes of the vulnerability are as follows: